FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-endpoints.rst

 The ``$liveness`` operation may return one of these http status codes:

 #.
-200 OK: Firely Server is up and running (but may still be blocked by a long running process).
+200 OK: Firely Auth is up and running.
 #.
 402 Payment Required: The license is expired or otherwise invalid.
 #.
 500 or higher: An unexpected error happened, the server is not running or not reachable (in the latter case the error originates from a component in front of Firely Auth).

 The ``$readiness`` operation may return one of these http status codes:

 #.
-200 OK: Firely Server is up and running and ready to process requests.
+200 OK: Firely Auth is up and running and ready to process requests.
 #.
 402 Payment Required: The license is expired or otherwise invalid.
 #.
 500 or higher: An unexpected error happened, the server is not running or not reachable (in the latter case the error originates from a component in front of Firely Auth).